marcoxa/platel/README.md

-Of course, this assumes that you have started `cmd` or **Power Shell** from the proper [**MSVC**](https://visualstudio.microsoft.com/) startup item, in order to have the overall Visual Studio completely setup.
+Of course, this assumes that you have started `cmd` or **Power Shell** from the proper [**MSVC**](https://visualstudio.microsoft.com/) startup item, in order to have the overall Visual Studio environment completely setup (which is what `emc` provides for you on Windows).

 As before, the `install` target starts the building as weel, so you really just need the last command.